 2 Candida Toxins That Can Poison Your Body

 It damages DNA in the cells.
-It has also been found to increase the risk of alcohol-related cancers.
-(14)(15)
+It has also been found to increase the risk of alcohol-related cancers.15,16

-Another study published in April 2013 even found that gliotoxin is especially high in patients with MS (multiple sclerosis), an autoimmune disease that affects aspects of the central nervous system, like the brain.
-(18)
+Another study published in April 2013 even found that gliotoxin is especially high in patients with MS (multiple sclerosis), an autoimmune disease that affects aspects of the central nervous system, like the brain.19

 As Candida grows stronger and proliferates, it becomes more poisonous than ever.
-Studies have found that once a yeast forms biofilm—or a protective matrix around itself—the biofilm increases the production of gliotoxin.
-(19)
+Studies have found that once a yeast forms biofilm — or a protective matrix around itself — the biofilm increases the production of gliotoxin.20

 Gliotoxin protects Candida as it grows.

-A 2010 article published in Thrombosis and Haemostasis shows that gliotoxin prevents platelets from sticking together, making Candida especially virulent.
-(20) Platelets are found in the blood, and they help the body to form blood clots—which is especially useful after an injury.
-Platelets also contain high amounts of a fungicidal protein, which has been shown to kill Candida.
-(21)
+A 2010 article published in Thrombosis and Haemostasis shows that gliotoxin prevents platelets from sticking together, making Candida especially virulent.21 Platelets are found in the blood, and they help the body to form blood clots — which is especially useful after an injury.
+Platelets also contain high amounts of a fungicidal protein, which has been shown to kill Candida.22

 Fortunately, a few shifts in your diet can help your body to detoxify the poisons that Candida produces.
 In addition to following the Body Ecology Diet, attack Candida from multiple fronts with the Digestive Care Multi to support your detox pathways.

 Fermented veggies and probiotic liquids also inoculate the gut with beneficial bacteria.
 Beneficial bacteria soothe inflammation (or leakiness) and compete with Candida for nutrients.
-Research published in 2012 shows that lactic acid—produced by good bacteria—inhibits the growth of Candida.23 As we already mentioned, cutting sugar out of the diet is critical if you want to keep Candida contained.
+Research published in 2012 shows that lactic acid — produced by good bacteria — inhibits the growth of Candida.23 As we already mentioned, cutting sugar out of the diet is critical if you want to keep Candida contained.
 In a 2015 study published in Nature Communications, researchers observed that placing even a small amount of sugar on fungal Candida cells could trigger the death of healthy immune cells needed to fight off Candida.24

-According to research, glutathione can help to detoxify acetaldehyde from tissues.
-(25)
+According to research, glutathione can help to detoxify acetaldehyde from tissues.27

 Glutathione is your most powerful antioxidant.
 The Liver Power Cleanse in the Digestive Care Multi supports a healthy level of this crucial antioxidant.